ms/buildtogether.tech/fairness/index.md

 Share data on how well the company has been doing recently.
 :   It's reasonable to ask during an interview what proportion of a company's
-    staff (technical and otherwise) come from under-represented backgrounds and what the average length of stay at the company is.
-If the interviewer doesn't know the answer they should be able to get it; if the company doesn't have that data or won't share it, you've just learned something.
+    staff (technical and otherwise) come from under-represented backgrounds and about the average length of stay at the company.
+If the interviewer doesn't know the answer, they should be able to get it; if the company doesn't have that data or won't share it, you've just learned something.

 Have an <span i="org chart!importance of">org chart</span>.
 :   As we said in <span x="important"/>, everyone organization has a power